bryanwb/sellsword/README.md

 reason for this is that different applications often use different names for the same environment variables.

-Example Configuration for Chef Server
+Example Setup for Chef Server

 .ssw/
      chef/